 My research examines the internal dynamics of armed organizations and how they effect conflict processes and outcomes.
 I am interested in how military training, leadership, combat motivation, and norms impact military readiness and conflict behaviors.
-My research has explored how military socialization processes and force deployment strategies shape combatant attitudes and behaviors at the tactical level.
-To test my theories, I leverage mixed method data and comparative case studies, specializing in collecting and processing archival data.
+My research has explored how military socialization processes and small-unit subcultures shape combatant attitudes and behaviors at the tactical level.
+To test my theories, I leverage mixed-method data and comparative case studies, specializing in the collection and processing of archival data.
 Beyond my research on socialization and civilian harm, I am also interested in military history, particularly the Second World War and Cold War conflicts.

 I am a former organizer of UCL's Conflict & Change Research Cluster and a former Visiting Scholar and member of George Washington University’s Institute for Security and Conflict Studies.
 I obtained my MSc in Security Studies from UCL and have a BA in History and Ancient Studies from Saint Joseph's University.